Living Your Values

 Do you know if you are you living a life that reflects your true values?

 This activity can help you check in with yourself to see if you are living according to what you truly believe and care about.
 It's not always easy to live our truth; but it's worth it.

 For example, let's say Malik values kindness.
 To live this value, he is kind, even to people that may be unkind.
 But what if one these people was really cruel to Malik?
 Should he still be kind?
 Or does it become more important, in this situation, that Malik live his value of kindness by not letting this person treat him unkindly.
 A more authentic response for Malik may be to stand up for himself, even if this means he is no longer kind to the person.
 There are no right or wrong choices.
 The right choice is the one that feels right to you.

 Below you will be asked to reflect on some of your behaviors.
-Think hard about whether your actions reflect your values.
-Were you trying to please people around you?
-Were you trying to live one value while neglecting another?
+Think hard about whether your actions reflect your true values.
+Are you trying to please people around you?
+Are you trying to live one value while neglecting another?